 Little did I now, I actually didn’t need kill myself with all that cardio to achieve my goal.
 I only came to know this when I started following a trainer program.
 I was introduced to heavy lifting (combined with moderate cardio), to a wholesome diet, and to clean supplements.
 Boom.
 That was the secret.

 Now, don’t get discouraged here.
 This wholesome diet I speak of does not have to be boring or tasteless.
 In fact, it can be even more delicious than what you are used to.
 You just have to get creative with the ingredient list you have to work with.

-To prove it to you, I’ve come up with the most amazing waffles you’ll ever taste….and guess what the main ingredient is?
-Sweet POTATO!
+To prove it to you, I’ve come up with the most amazing Sweet Potato Waffles you’ll ever taste….and guess what the main ingredient is?
+SWEET POTATO!
 Get busy in the kitchen; you won’t want to miss this.

 - Waffle maker

 - Mixing Bowls